julianespinel/website/blog/posts/solving-a-hackerrank-problem-using-haskell.md

 1. Theoretical: typically by reading a book.
 1. Practical: typically by creating a project or solving HackerRank exercises.

 In this blog post I want to show how Haskell can be used to solve HackerRank problems.
-I will present my solution written in Haskell for the “Diagonal Difference” problem.
+I will present my solution written in Haskell for the "Diagonal Difference" problem.
 Please see the problem statement here: [Diagonal Difference](https://www.hackerrank.com/challenges/diagonal-difference/problem)

 I will show the solution in parts, explaining each part separately.
 By the end of the post I will show the solution as a whole.
 If you see something that could be done better I will greatly appreciate your feedback.